andrelfmp3/andrelfmp3/README.md

 👨🏻‍💻 Computer Science Student at the Federal Institute of São Paulo.

-🖱️ Enthusiast of Ethical Hacking and Python development.
+🖱️ Enthusiast Python development, Digital Forensics and Incident Response, and Ethical Hacking in general.

 💻 Obsessed with understanding and subverting how things work.